clarvalon/FNA-UWP-Build/README.md

 # FNA-UWP-Build

-Repo for automatic the build of WinRT/UWP libraries for [FNA](https://fna-xna.github.io/).
+Repo for automating the build of WinRT/UWP libraries for [FNA](https://fna-xna.github.io/).

 Note: